spr12ian/spr12ian.github.io/content/_index.md

 + The title of my blog posts should always be a question
 + The description should give context to clarify the question
 + The post should explore and hopefully suggest an answer to the question

-I'd like to rename this section from 'posts' to 'blog'.